Versus Systems Inc. New Standards Disclosure

 New accounting pronouncements

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (“Topic 740”): Improvements to Income Tax Disclosures.
 This ASU enhances the transparency and decision usefulness of income tax disclosures.
 It is designed to provide more detailed information about an entity’s income tax expenses, liabilities, and deferred tax items, potentially affecting how companies report and disclose their income tax-related information.
 The ASU is effective for public business entities for annual periods beginning after December 15, 2024, including interim periods within those fiscal years.
-The adoption of the guidance in the first quarter of 2025 did not have a material impact on our consolidated financial statements and related disclosures.
+The Company is currently evaluating how this ASU will impact its consolidated financial statements and disclosures.

 In November 2024, the FASB issued ASU No. 2024-03, Income Statement-Reporting Comprehensive Income-Expense Disaggregation Disclosures (“Subtopic 220-40”).
 This ASU improves financial reporting by requiring that public business entities disclose additional information about specific expense categories in the notes to financial statements at interim and annual reporting periods.
 This ASU will be effective for annual periods beginning after December 15, 2026, for interim reporting periods beginning after December 15, 2027, with early adoption is permitted.
 We are evaluating the potential impact of this guidance on our consolidated financial statements and related disclosures.